For more than 100 years, the Eckert family has been growing traditional apple varieties as well as introducing new types of apples.

 When storing apples, keep in mind that apples ripen 6 to 10 times faster at room temperature than when refrigerated.
 Apples that will not be eaten in a day or two should be refrigerated in the crisper and stored by themselves (the fruit emits ethylene gas, which can cause other fruits and vegetables to decompose).
 To prepare apples for freezing, slice them and place the slices on a cookie sheet.
 Once individual slices are completely frozen, transfer them to a plastic storage bag.

-Starting in 2017 a field access pass will be required to enter our picking areas.
+A field access pass will be required to enter our picking areas.
 The all-day field access pass will allow you to enjoy fruit samples, unlimited rides to the picking areas, fresh farm air and lasting memories.
-The field access pass is $1/person (children under 2 are free).
+Field access is $2/person.
+We do offer discount days.
+Monday* field access is free, Tuesday-Thursday field access is half price, just $1/person.
+On Labor Day + Columbus Day, field access will be $2/person.
+As always, children under 2 are free.

 Since ripening schedules and crop availability are not an exact science, always be sure to check the Eckert’s Crop Update to find out what crop(s) are available.